bwsw/sj-platform/contrib/examples/pingstation/README.md

 After that you can launch this instance as described above in the second point of launching section (don't forget to change the instance name: 'pingstation-process' -> <new instance name> in the request line).

-## Additionally

-If you decide to deploy SJ infrastructure on your own server, you should fill the database from the ground up.